-Resident companies are pay corporate income tax on their worldwide income and capital gains.
+Resident companies pay corporate income tax on their worldwide income and capital gains.
+This tax is collected by the State Treasury.
 Non-resident companies are taxed only on income and capital gains earned in Poland.

 In practice, taxable income is arrived at by adjusting accounting profits for tax purposes.
 Taxpayers are obliged to keep books of account in a manner that allows the taxable base and the amount of tax due to be calculated.